HeyokaBull777/TimeSeriesRegressionAnalysis/README.md

 #### Linear Regression Forecasting

-In this notebook, you will build a Scikit-Learn linear regression model to predict Yen futures ("settle") returns with *lagged* Yen futures returns and categorical calendar seasonal effects (e.g., day-of-week or week-of-year seasonal effects).

-Follow the steps outlined in the regression_analysis starter notebook to complete the following:

-1. Data Preparation (Creating Returns and Lagged Returns and splitting the data into training and testing data)
+Yen futures were forecasted using a Scikit-Learn linear regression model.
+Returns and Lagged Returns were created and the data was split into training and testing data.
-2. Fitting a Linear Regression Model.
-3. Making predictions using the testing data.
-4. Out-of-sample performance.
-5. In-sample performance.